 The short answer to this question is “no”, organizations cannot rely solely on role mining to generate a complete, accurate set of roles.
 The reason for this is because users who have been at an organization for a period of time generally have acquired much more access than they really need to do their jobs.
 In addition, information about the user may not be accurate, causing the mining tool to lump users together in business roles that actually perform different functions.

 The best solution is to start with a department or group and work with the managers in that area to validate that the access their users has is correct.
 Identify extra access, remove it, and once the users’ access has been cleaned up, run the role mining tool to identify roles.

-To learn how organizations are effectively using role based access control in the real world, register for our upcoming webinar on Thursday, April 4, 2019, at 12 PM EDT.
+To learn how organizations are effectively using role based access control in the real world, watch our on-demand webinar.

-Join Idenhaus on Thursday, April 4, 2019, as we share lessons learned from Role Based Access Control (RBAC) implementations to help you keep your RBAC project on track.
+Join Idenhaus as we share lessons learned from Role Based Access Control (RBAC) implementations to help you keep your RBAC project on track.

 Organizations undertake RBAC projects to provide a better, more scalable method to manage user access; however, they struggle with the analysis and implementation.
 In this webinar, you will learn how to balance managing the complexity of RBAC and delivering value to the business effectively.

 - Separating the Hype from Reality in RBAC projects